Thames Ring Series

 Event overview

-The Thames Ring Series is a multi-distance trail event centred on Streatley-on-Thames (Morrell Rooms).
-The main route is an anti-clockwise loop that follows the Thames, the Grand Union Canal and the Oxford Canal, mostly on canal and riverside paths.
-The 2026 event is scheduled over 22-26 April 2026.
+The Thames Ring Series is a multi-distance trail event based at the Morrell Rooms, Streatley-on-Thames (RG8 9JA).
+The main route is the Thames Ring 250, an anti-clockwise loop of roughly 250 miles (noted as closer to 256 miles) that follows the Thames, the Grand Union Canal and the Oxford Canal before returning to the start.
+The route is almost entirely on canal and riverside paths and is described as relatively flat.
+The 2026 race dates are 22–26 April 2026.

-- 150 mile - from the start to Nether Heyford, 53 hour cutoff.
+- TR150 - section from the start to the Nether Heyford checkpoint.

-- 100 mile - from Nether Heyford to the finish, 34 hour cutoff.
+- TR100 - section from Nether Heyford to the finish, 34-hour cutoff.